 The Cheapest Way to Eat in Medellin Colombia – Menu del Dia

 The cheapest meal you’ll get in Medellin is the Menu del Dia.
 This holds true for any pueblo or city in Colombia.
-Find a menu del Dia and you’ll get a soup, a main course, a small dessert and a drink of juice for the cheapest price around.
+Find a menu del Dia and you’ll get a soup, a main course, a small dessert, and a drink of juice for the cheapest price around.
 Be sure to take a look around in the place you choose to eat, as some of the menu del dias are huge.
 If that’s the case and you’re not too hungry, then ask for the menu del dia to share (“ para compartir”).
 You’ll often get it at the same price and two eat for the price of one.

 Drink Colombian Coffee in Medellin

-Colombian coffee is among some of the best in the world.
+Colombian coffee is among the best in the world.
 While the national chain, Juan Valdez is often described as the Starbucks of Colombia that’s not exactly true.
 Juan Valdez is a national institution, it was set up by Colombia’s National Federation of Coffee Growers.
-The Juan Valdez cafes and brand were set up as part of a campaign for fair trade coffee – you’ll automatically be supporting the coffee growers of Colombia by patronizing the stores and buying the coffee.
+The Juan Valdez cafes and brands were set up as part of a campaign for fair trade coffee – you’ll automatically be supporting the coffee growers of Colombia by patronizing the stores and buying the coffee.

 The federation was set up in 1927 and represents 500,000 coffee farmers who grow their coffee on small farms, not plantations.